open-ephys/ONI/source/hw-spec/controller.rst

 Device Register Programming Interface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The device programming interface allows transparent access to each device’s
+The device programming interface allows transparent access to each device's
 :ref:`register map <dev-reg-map>`.
 It defines a general purpose bus that hides
 the specifics of any particular implementation.
 It is composed of the following
 configuration channel registers: